Remember that original research articles will have sections titled: Methods/Methodology, Results, Conclusions

 You’ll need to enter your Miami Unique ID and password to access these resources from off-campus.

 Under the search box at the top of the page, click the link that says "Advanced".
 This will take you to a search page with more search boxes.
-Remember to use a keyword related to "aged" as one of your search terms.

 To get to an article, click on the title.
 Then look in the upper right-hand corner for a section called "Full text links" (the links will vary with each article).